 Indian entrepreneurs are choosing Limited Liability Partnership (LLP) more and more often as the preferred way to set up their businesses.The Limited Liability Partnership structure unites critical features from both partnership firms and companies into one entity.
 Details in its designation show that an LLP represents a partnership structure formed by at least two participants operating under an LLP agreement.
 Partners of LLPs establish limited participant liability while the entity benefits from perpetual organizational succession like companies.

 In the year 2008 India introduced the Limited Liability Partnership (LLP) framework.
 India's management of LLPs operates through the Limited Liability Partnership Act, 2008.
-The formation of an LLP requires a minimum of two partners to complete incorporation.
+Establishment of LLP involves at least two partners to be incorporated.
 Despite meeting the LLP requirement, an LLP can maintain its registration without restrictions on the number of partners it accepts.

 Each LLP must designate at least two partners who remain natural persons with one of their members being a resident of India.
 The designated partners receive their rights and duties through the standard provisions of their LLP agreement.
-Under the LLP Act 2008 along with the provisions mentioned in the LLP agreement designated partners must ensure full compliance.
+Under LLP Act 2008 in addition to the provisions stated in the LLP agreement, designated partners are supposed to ensure absolute compliance.

 Advantages of Limited Liability Partnership